Tractable General Equilibrium: Introduction

 \subsection{Technical Contributions}

-\paragraph{Variational Inequalities} Our first major contribution is introducing the class of mirror extragradient algorithms, a generalization of Korpelevich's extragradient method \cite{korpelevich1976extragradient} for solving VIs.
-We establish best-iterate convergence of the class of mirror extragradient algorithms to a $\varepsilon$-strong solution of VIs that satisfy the Minty condition and are Bregman-continuous in $O(\nicefrac{1}{\varepsilon^2})$ evaluations of the optimality operator of the VI (\Cref{thm:mirror_extragradient_global_convergence}).
+\paragraph{Variational Inequalities} Our first contribution is an analysis of the class of constrained mirror extragradient algorithms, a generalization of Korpelevich's extragradient method \cite{korpelevich1976extragradient} for solving VIs.
+For VIs that satisfy the Minty condition and are Bregman continuous, we establish best-iterate convergence to an $\varepsilon$-strong solution in $O(\nicefrac{1}{\varepsilon^2})$ evaluations of the VI's optimality operator (\Cref{thm:mirror_extragradient_global_convergence}).
 Our result generalizes the results and proof techniques of \citet{huang2023beyond} for the extragradient method, and extends the convergence results of \citet{zhang2023mirror} for the unconstrained mirror extragradient method to constrained domains.
-In addition, to provide further justification for the convergence of the mirror extrat\^atonnement process in balanced economies, we establish suitable conditions for the local convergence of the mirror extragradient algorithm to an $\varepsilon$-strong solution of any Bregman-continuous VI that does \emph{not\/} satisfy the Minty condition---to the best of our knowledge, the first result of its kind (\Cref{thm:vi_mirror_extragrad_local}).
+In addition, we establish suitable conditions for the local convergence of the mirror extragradient algorithm to an $\varepsilon$-strong solution of any Bregman-continuous VI that does \emph{not\/} satisfy the Minty condition---to the best of our knowledge, the first result of its kind (\Cref{thm:vi_mirror_extragrad_local}).